-Not require Partners to carry out additional conservation measures for monarchs on enrolled non-Federal land beyond those of this Agreement or impose additional incidental take restrictions for monarchs on enrolled non-Federal land beyond those identified in the draft Enhancement of Survival Permit.
+Provide assurances that Partners will not be required to carry out additional conservation measures for monarchs on enrolled non-Federal land beyond those of this Agreement or impose additional incidental take restrictions for monarchs on enrolled non-Federal land beyond those identified in the Enhancement of Survival Permit.

-Work with the Program Administrator and Partners as needed to provide technical assistance and ensure the best information is available to inform ongoing implementation, and advise when and if any adaptive management triggers require follow up actions.
+Work with the Program Administrator and Partners as needed to provide technical assistance and share the best available information to inform ongoing implementation, and advise when and if any adaptive management triggers require follow up actions.

-When a request for an amendment to the permit is received, review and issue amendment within a timely manner.
+When a request for an amendment to the permit is received, review and issue amendment, as appropriate, within a timely manner.

-Provide oversight on the issuance of Certificates of Inclusion and Partner applications in consultation with the Program Administrator.
+Provide oversight on the issuance of Certificates of Inclusion in consultation with the Program Administrator.